haxejs/haxejs.com/_posts/2014-12-27-angularjs-and-requirejs.md

  <script src="js/app-compiled.js"></script>
 ```

-#ToDo
+#Haxejs improvement
-- improve haxejs libraries to try to automatically generate requirejs config and build profile files.
+Now haxejs libraries can automatically generate requirejs module dependencies to require.json, which has paths and shim settings.
+You can copy/paste them to build profile and requirejs config files.